 - Use crisp and clear CTA text.
 For e.g. “Shop Now” is always better than “For more info, click here”

 - Your CTA button/link and text must match your brand guidelines: color, design, etc.

 - Place your CTA in the template where it is clearly visible

-These seven best practices for SFMC sales email templates and business email templates can help transform your templates from “boring” and “ho-hum” to “tell me more!”
+These seven best practices for SFMC cold email templates and business email templates can help transform your templates from “boring” and “ho-hum” to “tell me more!”
 Make the most of them to enhance your templates and meet your email marketing goals.